pesama/aws-connected-vehicle-solution/modules/auth/README.md

 * **User Pool**: Stores all the user and group information.
 * **Default User Pool Client:** Enables the UserPool to perform authentication tasks.
-* **Identity Pool:** Provides identity federation to the users from the UserPool, to be assigned with IAM roles for service usage.
+* **Default Identity Pool:** Provides identity federation to the users from the UserPool, to be assigned with IAM roles for service usage.
+* **Default roles:** IAM roles for _authenticated_ and _unauthenticated_ users, that define what they can do in the platform.